Saxonica/XT-Speedo/README.md

 For the Java platform, the open source JAR files used by the drivers are contained in `drivers/java/lib` (for products which are not open source, these are stored externally).

-### Selecting a baseline driver

-For the HTML reports, results are displayed comparing each driver's performance to some baseline driver.
-A baseline is selected by setting the `baseline` attribute to 'yes' in the driver's results XML document, and setting the attribute to 'no' for all others.
-This can be configured in the drivers catalog before running the Speedo by making the corresponding changes, or the results files can just be edited manually.
-If no baseline is chosen, then by default the first driver on the list is taken as the baseline; or if more than one driver has 'yes' in its `baseline` attribute, then the first of these is taken.

 ### How to add drivers